fsereno/portfolio/app/app_awsDotNetCoreEntitySortApi/Readme.md

 Whilst this functionality could be achieved with JavaScript alone, I wanted to demonstrate knowledge of two key .Net Core interfaces: ICompareable and IComparer.

-The AWS Gateway API is called when attempting to sort the Employee table via the sort icons located in the column headers.
-This in turn calls an AWS Lambda function, which implements both ICompareable for default sorting and IComparer for multi directional sorting.

 -ICompareable (https://docs.microsoft.com/en-us/dotnet/api/system.icomparable?view=netcore-3.1)

 -IComparer (https://docs.microsoft.com/en-us/dotnet/api/system.collections.icomparer?view=netcore-3.1)